Win32Sector/ans13/README.md

 # To do

 Oh.
-I don't know why, but health checks was not create.
+I don't know why, but health check was not create.
 I can't fix it.